5163-5187 Joyce St rezoning application

 What will happen to the restaurants and businesses currently in the space?

-harkness asked about 3 years ago
+harkness asked over 3 years ago

 The City recognizes that the possible displacement of these existing restaurants and businesses would be a significant impact to the community.
 Staff have been in communication with the project applicant/landowner on an ongoing basis and will be requesting that they consider making provisions for displaced business of which one option may be to return to the site following development.